Redocly/redocly-cli/docs/guides/lint.md

 | `envVariable` | The name of the environment variable that contains the value of the header.
 Mutually exclusive with `value`. | `SECRET_KEY` |

 :::success
-It is recommeded to use environment variables where possible.
+It is recommended to use environment variables where possible.
 :::

 #### Example